 Heritage Village Walking Tour

-Tours begin promptly at 9 a.m. so please plan accordingly as no refunds or alternate times will be given.
-Frisco Heritage Museum will open at 8:30 a.m. to begin guest check-in.
+Tours are on Saturdays, and begin promptly at 10 a.m. so please plan accordingly as no refunds or alternate times will be given.
+Frisco Heritage Museum opens at 9 a.m. on Saturdays.

 Wheelchair and handicap accessible.

 Purchase tickets for any Saturday from January 2 to April 24 at this link.

 Go back in time with us to the turn of the 20th century for a brand-new Historic Buildings Tour at the Frisco Heritage Village where we take you on a one-hour guided tour through the Smith-Muse House, the Crozier-Sickles House, and the Lebanon Baptist Church.
 On this tour, we will discuss the historical significance of the structures, learn what life was like in Frisco when they were built, and hear the incredible personal stories of the pioneers who lived and worshipped in them.
 Tour times and price include a self-guided tour through the Frisco Heritage Museum where you can explore even more Frisco history!

 Tours are both indoors and outdoors, and guests should wear weather-appropriate clothing and comfortable shoes.

 Tours are on Wednesdays, and meet inside the museum at 10 a.m. so please plan accordingly as no refunds or alternate times will be given.
 Frisco Heritage Museum will open a few minutes early on Wednesdays to accommodate guests arriving early to check in